MinaProtocol/mina/rfcs/0019-storing-client-data.md

 # Appendix

-The flexibility of this new design changed some parts of the schema of the GraphqQL database.
+The flexibility of this new design changed some parts of the current schema of the GraphqQL database.
 Here is the schema:

 ```graphql
 enum ConsensusStatus {